pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

         baseImage: pingcap/tikv
         maxFailoverCount: 0
         replicas: 1
-        # If storageClassName is not set, the default Storage Class of the Kubernetes cluster is used
+        # If storageClassName is not set, the default Storage Class of the Kubernetes cluster is used.
         # storageClassName: local-storage
         requests:
           storage: "100Gi"